SEO Guide for Rhode Island Nonprofits

 AI tools / AI assistants — ChatGPT, Google Gemini, Perplexity, Claude, and Google's AI Overview and AI Mode.
 They answer questions directly and often recommend organizations by name, instead of just listing links.

 SEvO — Search Everywhere Optimization.
-The combined strategy of being visible across Google, Bing, ChatGPT, Gemini, Perplexity, maps, and voice — instead of just one of them.
+The combined strategy of being visible across search engines you know, like Google and Bing, as well as AI like ChatGPT, Gemini, Perplexity, and even maps, and for voice searches, all of it, instead of just one of them.
+This work includes both SEO and AIO.

 Schema markup (structured data) — code added to a web page that tells search and AI tools exactly what the page is about — the organization, the programs, the leadership, the events, the ways to give.
 Hand-coded schema outperforms platform defaults by a wide margin.